sjoerdvankreel/firefly-synth/README.md

 - Windows CLAP Fx: [firefly_synth_1.7.1_windows_clap_fx.zip](https://github.com/sjoerdvankreel/firefly-synth-storage/raw/main/release/firefly_synth_1.7.1_windows_clap_fx.zip)

 Windows: I screwed up the build scripts, so what you are actually downloading are .tar files, not .zip files.
 Some archive tools handle this, some don't.
-If if says "corrupt", change extension to .tar.
+If it says "corrupt", change extension to .tar.
 See https://github.com/sjoerdvankreel/firefly-synth/issues/5.

 <p/>